 Dimensions = 17 x 10 x 22 inches

-I really do like the sound and comparable simplicity of this great little Orange amp.
+I really do like the sound and comparable simplicity of this great little guitar amplifier.
 Take a listen for yourself.
 Just scroll down to the 'audio demos' section on the orange website.

-I think the Orange RT20 is a simple, good quality, great sounding, low maintenance practice amp for not a great deal of money and definitely gets my vote for one of the best guitar amplifiers around $/£200.
+I think the RT20 is a simple, good quality, great sounding, low maintenance practice amplifier for not a great deal of money and definitely gets my vote for one of the best electric guitar amplifiers around $/£200.

-At the time of writing this review, this 40-watt amplifier is under $130?!
+At the time of writing this review, this 40-watt electric guitar amplifier is under $130?!

 Blackstar have been going since 2007 after a group of four friends decided to get together in 2004 to design and create their own brand of guitar amps.